ahakki/libroman/README.md

 Tutorial for libroman
 =====================

+libroman lets you use roman numerals in Haskell.
+They support basic math and conversion to and from strings.
 This Tutorial is a literate Haskell file so if you want to play along with the Tutorial while we do this you can simply boot up ghci and load this module with `ghci> :l Data.Roman.Tutorial`

 Type Class Roman
 ----------------

-The Module `Data.Roman` exports the type class **Roman**.
+The Module `Data.Roman` exports the type class **`Roman`**.
 Which has a single method `fromRoman` to convert from a `Roman` value to any `Integral` value.

-There are two data types that implement this type class: `RomanSymbol` for single roman numerals (as in the symbols), and `RomanNumeral` which is used to represent the combination of these symbols.
+There are two data types that implement this type class:

+-   `RomanSymbol`: represents the symbols that make up roman numerals
+-   `RomanNumeral`: represents the combination of these symbols.

 The Data Type `RomanSymbol` is a simple ADT that has the following Constructors: `Nulla | I | V | X | L | C | D | M` where `Nulla` represents zero.